Compact Hermitian Young Projection Operators: Hermitian Young projection operators

 \section{Hermitian Young projection operators}

 Throughout this paper, we will be working with linear maps over linear spaces, in particular with maps in $\API{\SUN,\Pow{m}}\subset\Lin{\Pow{m}}$.
 All the familiar tools from linear algebra (as can be found in \cite{Lang:1987} and other standard textbooks) apply but will likely \emph{look} unfamiliar when employed in the language of birdtracks.
-We thus devote this section to translate the most important tools for this paper into the language of birdtracks.
+We thus devote this section to translate the most important tools for this paper into the birdtrack formalism.